jalkwefrgerged/scratch/README.md

-Open-source records list Joseph Perry as the Housing Department Manager for Santa Rosa Rancheria; his name and title appear on the tribe’s housing page. ()   The tribe—also known as the Tachi-Yokut Tribe—owns and operates the on-site Tachi Palace Hotel & Casino, a fact stated in the casino’s own “About Us” section: *“Owned and operated by the Tachi-Yokut Tribe, Tachi Palace…”* ()  Because Perry’s office sits on that reservation campus, he works in an environment where bonuses, pooled tips, mid-level jackpot wins, and certain tribal stipends are commonly paid out in cash.
+Open-source records list Joseph Perry as the Housing Department Manager for Santa Rosa Rancheria; his name and title show on the tribe’s housing page. ()   The tribe—also known as the Tachi-Yokut Tribe—owns and operates the on-site Tachi Palace Hotel & Casino, a fact stated in the casino’s own “About Us” section: *“Owned and operated by the Tachi-Yokut Tribe, Tachi Palace…”* ()  Because Perry’s office sits on that reservation campus, he works in an environment where bonuses, pooled tips, mid-level jackpot wins, and certain tribal stipends are commonly paid out in cash.
 His routine payroll still arrives by ACH—weekly credits of about \$700 (e.g., \$645 on 22 May 2025)—so any sizeable cash he deposits represents income in addition to salary.